Next Level (Aespa song): Commercial performance

 "Next Level" debuted at number nine on South Korea's Gaon Digital Chart with chart issue dated May 16–22, 2021, making it Aespa's first top ten single on the chart.
 The song then ascended to number two in its fifth week, thus earning the group their first top-two entry, and their highest peak to date.
-The song also debuted and peaked at number seven on the component Download Chart.
-It also debuted at number 12 and later became their first chart-topping entry on the component Streaming Chart.
-In addition, it debuted at number 47 on the component BGM chart.
 The single entered the Billboard K-Pop 100 at number 33 on the chart issue dated May 29, 2021.
 It reached number five in the following week and peaked at number three with chart issue dated June 12, 2021.
-In Japan, "Next Level" debuted at number 77 on the Billboard Japan Hot 100 chart issue dated May 26, 2021, and also debuted at number 65 on the component Download Chart.
+In Japan, "Next Level" debuted at number 77 on the Billboard Japan Hot 100 chart issue dated May 26, 2021.
 In Singapore, the single debuted at 25 on the Streaming Chart, later peaking at number twenty-three.
 It also debuted at 12 on the Regional Chart, and peaked at number six.

 In the United States, "Next Level" debuted and peaked at number three on the Billboard World Digital Song Sales.
 The single went on to debut at number 97 on the Billboard Global 200 chart issue dated May 29, 2021, up by 86 steps from their debut song "Black Mamba" and making Aespa the third South Korean girl group to reach the chart more than once after Blackpink and Itzy.
 The song peaked at number 65 in the following week.
 The song also debuted at number 54 on the Billboard Global Excl.
 US, and peaked at number 34 in the following week.